-- Minimalist architecture defines syntax, semantics (LF), and phonology (PF) as modular - ► The interfaces between them are only able to pass certain kinds of information in certain directions (e.g. Chomsky 1995) - ► The (narrow) syntax generates input to LF and PF, at cyclic domains (Spell-Out Domains) throughout the course of the derivation, that are the complement of phasal heads (e.g. Uriagereka 1999, Chomsky 2001, Chomsky 2008)
+- Minimalist architecture defines syntax, semantics (LF), and phonology (PF) as modular - The interfaces between them are only able to pass certain kinds of information in certain directions (e.g. Chomsky 1995) - The (narrow) syntax generates input to LF and PF, at cyclic domains (Spell-Out Domains) throughout the course of the derivation, that are the complement of phasal heads (Uriagereka 1999, Chomsky 2001)

-- ♦ (See also Collins and Stabler to appear and Ahn and McPherson in prep) - As such, there is no PF-LF interface except for the narrow syntax
+• As such, there is no PF-LF interface - except for the narrow syntax

-(6) Condition on LF and PF Operations

-No operations at PF depend on LF operations/properties.
+(5) Condition on LF and PF Operations No operations at PF depend on LF operations/properties.

-- Any phenomenon that has both PF and LF effects must be rooted in the syntax - Additionally, not all portions of the syntactic representation get passed on to (both of) the interfaces - Lexical items get inserted after syntax, by Vocabulary Insertion - ♦ A postsyntactic operation that associates syntactic structures with phonological and semantic content from the lexicon (e.g. Halle and Marantz 1993) - Features without semantic/phonological interpretation must be deleted ("checked") before being sent to the respective interfaces - ⋄ Deletion happens just before Transfer, because Vocabulary Insertion is sensitive to such features, but LF/PF cannot receive them (Full Interpretation) - Only syntactic hierarchy, lexical items and interpretable features are sent to LF/PF nothing else.
+- Any phenomenon that has both PF and LF effects must be rooted in the syntax - Additionally, not all portions of the syntactic representation get passed on to the interfaces - Formal syntactic features (a.k.a. uninterpretable features) must be deleted ("checked") before being sent to LF or PF1

-(7) Condition on Features and PF Operations
+(6) Condition on Features and PF Operations